bcgov/CONN-CCBC-portal/docs/process_to_manipulate_data.md

 10. Make changes to prod and notify the product owner

-11. Change intake dates in test to previous values or new values provided by the product owner
+11. If applicable, change any data in the test environment back to previous values or new values provided by the product owner